-The December 2018 update to ArcGIS Online introduced a new user type licensing model to better match team members with the capabilities and apps they need to complete their work.
+The December 2018 update to ArcGIS Online and the March 2019 release of ArcGIS Enterprise 10.7 introduced a new user type licensing model to better match team members with the capabilities and apps they need to complete their work.
 As you start planning your 2019 field season, consider how this new model will help you fine tune the capabilities you need and get the most out of the licenses you purchase for your field workforce.

 Understanding User Types

 Let’s begin with an understanding of user types.
 User types replace member levels as a more flexible way to license capabilities and apps that align with the type of work they need to do.
 The following user types are now available and each user type includes access to specific apps and app bundles.

 When an Administrator creates a new member, they choose a user type and assign that member a set of privileges through the concept of a role.
 There are default roles for each user type but you can create custom roles that are better tuned to the needs of your organization.

 Let’s take a look at user types by creating a new member for a new employee:

 Amy Smith was recently hired by ACME Fire Department.
 One of her duties will include inspecting hydrants using the Collector for ArcGIS app.
 Amy will use the Navigator for ArcGIS app to get to the location of hydrants that need inspection.
 As the Administrator of the ACME Fire Department ArcGIS Online organization, Jason Jones, can add a new member for Amy setting the user type to “Field Worker” and role to “Data Editor”.
 Jason can then assign a Navigator add-on license when setting member properties.

 Amy requires a minimum of a Field worker user type with data editing privileges so that she can create new inspections records for hydrant features using the Collector app.
 Amy also needs an add-on license for the Navigator app so that she can get turn-by-turn directions to the hydrants she needs to inspect.